 What is Christian marriage communication?

-Here are some biblical principles for good communication in a Christian marriage.
+Here are five biblical principles for good communication in a Christian marriage.

 Treat each other as you would wish to be treated

 Matthew 7:12 tells us “Therefore, whatever you want others to do for you, do also the same for them…”